wp-plugins/disable-comments/readme.txt

 This means that the plugin can be used to temporarily disable comments across your site without making permanent changes to individual posts.

 == Changelog ==

+= 0.6 =
+* Add "permanent mode" to deal with themes that don't use filterable comment status checking.

 = 0.5 =
 * Allow temporary disabling of comments site-wide by ensuring that original comment statuses are not overwritten when a post is edited.